Safety and Sobriety Manual

 ||Coordinated (49% of sample)

 ||African American & Spanish Speaking

 ||Coordinated (20% of sample)

-All of the pilot agencies had a similar mix of treatmentlservices for the women who had been identified as eligible for the enhanced services.
+All of the pilot agencies had a similar mix of treatment/services for the women who had been identified as eligible for the enhanced services.
 These services included crisis intervention to assist women to get into emergency shelter, case management services, counseling, and advocacy, and assessment, planning, and referral for substance abuse treatment and aftercare.

 The evaluation recruited 255 participants at program entry and conducted follow-up interviews with 128 participants (50% of the total).
 The study examined women's substance use, perceived vulnerability to abuse, and perceived self-efficacy over a four to six month period.
 A series of repeated interviews of a total of 23 pilot staff at three different points of implementation elicited their perceptions of the collaborative development of services and satisfaction with the outcomes.
 Focus groups with 50 pilot participants assessed their satisfaction with the services and recommendations for additional services.

 Though each pilot project served different constituencies located in different parts of the state, demographics are presented in Table 2 as a total of all participants in the pilot agencies.